JDP Faculty Across Disciplines

 University of Denver

-Director, Estlow International Center for Journalism and New Media
+Director of the Estlow International Center for Journalism and New Media

-Specializations: Media; religion and culture; ethnography; community-engaged research; social sciences and religion; journalism; U.S. families and digital media
+Specializations: Media; religion and culture; ethnography; community engaged research; social sciences and religion; journalism; U.S. families and digital media

 Publications: